 Sometimes you need some unproductive, unfocused vegging out alone time.
 Grab your favorite snack and watch some reruns of your favorite show.
 Go to a park or out on your deck and just sit.
 Soak up some sun.
 To the untrained eye, you look like you’re doing nothing, and that’s exactly what you need.
 This afternoon’s plan is not to have plans.
 Feel what it feels like to have no deadlines and no demands on your time.
 Give yourself permission to clock out for a little while.
 Feel that?
 Feels good.
 (If you feel “blah” for weeks at a time, that’s not good.
 Get that checked out.)

 5. Sometimes, you just know.

 Sometimes you do.
 Listen to that little voice.
 Quit ignoring it.
-Stop thinking you don’t really need some alone time or don’t deserve it or it’s a sign of weakness or will disappoint someone if you take it.
-The world won’t stop spinning if you don’t get to everything on your To-Do list.
-That’s vanity.
+Stop thinking you don’t really need some alone time or don’t deserve it or it’s a sign of weakness or that you will disappoint someone if you take it.
+The world won’t stop spinning if you don’t get to everything on your to-do list.
 Give yourself a break.
 The reality is, alone time helps bring clarity, creativity, and energy to every part of your life.
 Your life-goals won’t suffer if you take some time for you; your life-goals will suffer if you don’t.